pseudo-dynamic/terraform-provider-value/docs/resources/is_known.md

   seed_prefix (String) It gets appended to each seed of any value_is_fully_known (resource) or value_is_known (resource) within the same module.
   Placeholders:
   "{workdir}" (Keyword) The actual workdir; equals to terraform's path.root.
-This placeholder is recommended because this value won't be drag along the plan and apply phase in comparison to abspath(path.root) that you would add to resource seed where a change to path.root would be recognized just as usual from terraform.
+This placeholder is recommended because this value won't be dragged along the plan and apply phase in comparison to "abspath(path.root)" that you would add to resource seed where a change to path.root would be recognized just as usual from terraform.
 ---